alfredo138923/schema-evolution-manager/README.md

 ## Publishing a Release

     cd /tmp/sample
-    sem-dist
+    gsem-dist

-By default, the sem-dist script will create the next micro git tag, and use that tag in the file name.
+By default, the gsem-dist script will create the next micro git tag, and use that tag in the file name.

 If you already have a tag:

-    sem-dist --tag 0.0.2
+    gsem-dist --tag 0.0.2

 You will now have a single artifict - /tmp/sample/dist/sample-0.0.2.tar.gz - that you can manage in standard